First offender probation for man with meth

 If he successfully completes the period of probation with no further problems, Quick will have no record of a conviction for the offense.

-In a negotiated plea agreement, Quick admitted that he possessed the drug on Aug.
+In a negotiated plea agreement, Quick admitted he possessed the drug on Aug.
 22.

 Charges against Ford alleging he had the knife are unresolved, according to court documents.